Road

 Towards actionable knowledge for change: dialogue with North and East Syria

-The project is run by the Finnish NGO Emmaus Jokioinen, our partners in Northern and Eastern Syria being the University of Rojava, the Health and Environment Commission of Democratic Autonomous Administration of North and East Syria, and the environmental organization Green Tress.
+The project is run by the Finnish NGO Emmaus Jokioinen, our partners in Northern and Eastern Syria being the Institute of Science and Modern Technology of the University of Rojava and Tigris Polytechnic Academy.
+Contacts are also maintained with the region’s Democratic Autonomous Administration's bodies, responsible for energy infrastructure and agriculture, as well as with the environmental organization Green Tress.
 The plan is to cooperate with educational actors in Kurdistan Region of Iraq as well.
 The project has received a grant from Maj and Tor Nessling Foundation for the year 2025.

 The University of Rojava has strong international collaboration in the humanities and social sciences.
-However, in the natural sciences and engineering, there is a need for new experts who would like to contribute to strengthening autonomy and sustainability efforts in Northern and Eastern Syria by contributing to improving local knowledge at undergraduate, graduate and research levels.
+However, in the natural sciences and engineering, there is a need for new experts who would like to support the autonomy and sustainability efforts in North and East Syria by participating in the enhancement of local expertise in both teaching and research.
+We are looking for volunteer peer reviewers of research articles and remote supervisors of master's and doctoral theses for the Institute of Natural Sciences and Modern Technology at the University of Rojava.

-The Autonomous Administration's health and environment organ’s remit includes the ecological reconstruction of the energy infrastructure destroyed by the Turkish bombings.
-Besides the long-term development of local know-how, the work requires immediate expert assistance in finding and implementing practical solutions that are quick but sustainable.
-Thus, the Health and Environment Commission is involved in the project both to support the university's efforts in long-term international cooperation and to seek its own direct exchange of ideas and knowledge with foreign experts.
+The Autonomous Administration aims to promote climate-friendly agriculture and the ecological reconstruction of energy infrastructure destroyed in the Turkish bombings.
+This requires not only the long-term development of local know-how, but also immediate expert assistance in finding and implementing fast but sustainable practical solutions.
+Through the project, the administration's Economy and Agriculture Body aims to exchange ideas and information with foreign experts.

 Green Tress aims to network internationally with environmental NGOS and gain support for the collection and organization of research on North and East Syria’s nature, as well as to find common ground and share ideas for environmental awareness raising in different local communities.